Misogyny & Flawed Femininity

 “It’s humanity, welcome to history, welcome to America.
 I mean what are we going to do?
 Nobody cedes their privilege, that’s absurd.
 It goes ahead the human nature.
 We’re all just trying to win the game of life.
 How are we gonna make it right?
 Should we give away all our money?
 Huh?
 Just what I thought.
 Maybe we should just feel shitty about ourselves all the time, for the crimes of the past.
 Wear a hair shirt and not go on vacation?”

-If it was written in any other way than satire, it would be read as preaching or tone-deaf.
-To get the exact tone this touchy subject requires, in these challenging times where it’s easy to miss a target; what a talent.
+If it had been written any other way than satire, it would have come across as preachy or tone-deaf.
+To strike the exact tone this sensitive subject requires—especially in these challenging times where it’s easy to miss the mark—what a talent.

-And then you have Paula, the only character that’s not been swiped through a satire filter, a counterpart to the unaware folk, who completed this debate with only one short sentence:
+Then there’s Paula, the only character not filtered through the satire lens.
+She serves as a counterpart to the unaware, and she completes this debate with just one short sentence:

 “Maybe it’s someone else’s turn to eat.”